 If you require an import of existing case or service data into your implementation, Salesforce features a couple of data migration options to suit your needs.
 The Import Wizard is ideal when loading less than 50,000 records at a time and allows you to avoid duplicate record creation.
 The Data Loader is capable of loading up to 5,000,000 records at once and offers a command-line interface for performing automated operations.

 As with many businesses who use Salesforce, it may not be the only system that is a part of your service process.
 Should you require integration with an existing ERP or service platform, there are a number of solutions you can leverage to connect them to Salesforce Service Cloud.
 This provides you the ability to share records between systems and perform useful automation, which can help streamline your resolution process and improve customer experience.

 Salesforce AppExchange boasts a robust library of premade integration packages that you can easily install to your org.
-Alternatively, if an out-of-the-box option won't cut it, a company such as Contact Us can help you build a bespoke integration solution to fit your needs.
+Alternatively, if an out-of-the-box option won't cut it, a company such as DB Services can help you build a bespoke integration solution to fit your needs.